Well, Hello… Welcome.

 The decision to attend seminary, including a sense of call to the ministry:

-I was raised in the church but thought religion was for others.
+I was raised in the church, but thought religion was for others.
 At the age of 15, I met my future wife, Mica.
-She is a preacher’s daughter and proclaims her love of God loudly.
-I decided to read the bible to understand her better.
+She is a preacher’s daughter and loudly proclaims her love of God.
+I decided to read the Bible to understand her better.
 Unfortunately, I understood none of it.
 After much self-education (pre-internet), I found help from Mica’s father, Gene Ghent.
-He answered many of the questions I had.
+He answered many of my questions.
 I discovered writers such as A.W.
 Tozer, M Scott Peck, and C.S.
 Lewis, who helped guide my discovery.
 But I will admit that Mica had the most significant impact on me.
-She set the example of what it meant to lead a Christian life for me.
+She set the example of what it meant to lead a Christian life.
 At the age of 17, I was baptized.
-This sacrament was not something I took lightly.
+This sacrament was not something I take lightly.
 I think of my baptism vows as seriously as my wedding vows, which I took seven years later with Mica by my side.

 When the call came for me to step up and lead Sunday School, I did not hesitate.
 I was unaware that Sunday school books were available, so I wrote and designed a curriculum.
 The education level of the people at LHPC is substantial, so I knew I would need to keep my lessons exciting and biblically based.
 We usually take the summer months off and have Sunday school from September – May.
 So, I decided to break it into the fall and spring semesters.
 Each semester would have a theme and keep the lessons going from week to week with biblical points at the end of “class” each Sunday.
 While teaching a class on 1st-century martyrs, the interim pastor asked me if I had ever considered seminary.
 I replied that I have always enjoyed teaching and talking about God and have often thought about it.
 That was the beginning of my call.
 At first, I was interested in Christian Education but realized my first semester at Union; God called me not to be a Sunday school teacher but a Minister.